 What is Byland Abbey Cistercian monastery: monastic precinct, water-management earthworks, enclosures, ancillary buildings and quarries?

-Byland Abbey is a Cistercian monastery founded in the twelfth century in North Yorkshire, situated in the valley of the River Rye near Helmsley.
+Byland Abbey is a Cistercian monastery founded in the twelfth century in North Yorkshire, established by monks from Furness Abbey who relocated to this location in 1177.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013403.

 Who is responsible for protecting Byland Abbey Cistercian monastery: monastic precinct, water-management earthworks, enclosures, ancillary buildings and quarries?